 MOCAK’s Library is located in a side building.
 In one of the halls, Mieczysław Porębski’s Library is be exhibited.
 Porębski, Poland’s most prominent art historian, many years ago expressed his wish to donate his book collection to the Museum of Contemporary Art in Krakow.
 When the Museum came into being, he returned to that idea and handed over to the institution the Krakow part of his collection.

-Tuesdays with the Collection is a year-long project: each Tuesday – the day on which the entry to the Museum is free – selected video works from the MOCAK Collection are shown in the Museum’s audiovisual hall.
+Tuesdays with the Collection is a two-year-long project: each Tuesday – the day on which the entry to the Museum is free – selected video works from the MOCAK Collection are shown in the Museum’s audiovisual hall.